 Used mainly for green, blue and black tattoos.
 This is a popular technique, as green is often a difficult dye to remove.

 This particular kind of laser offers an array of wavelengths and therefore colors for removal.
 However, it is not very effective.
-Handpieces lower the power of a
+Handpieces lower the power of a laser, and tends to scatter the light.
+Though not as expensive as other techniques, it appears it is not worth the money savings.

 More often than not, a passive laser is too weak to eliminate a tattoo completely.
 This form of removal simply fades the tattoo.